 4. Publishers may establish copyrights on digital material only in accordance with Eastern Kentucky University policies and U.S. laws.

 B. Individuals with access to view or change sensitive institutional data must maintain the appropriate confidentiality, integrity, and security of that information, in accordance with University policies, as well as state and federal laws.

 1. Individuals must not access information beyond that directly related to their current job assignments.
 Disclosing protected information to any unauthorized person is a violation of federal law and can subject the violators to University administrative, criminal and civil penalties.
 In order to mitigate the incidental harms to individuals, any disclosures of protected information should be immediately reported to the Department of Information Technology.

 2. Individuals with access to Personally Identifiable Information (PII) must take special care to use and transmit the data in an acceptable manner to prevent interception or misuse.

 A. Account passwords are the primary means of ensuring privacy.
 Individuals must not share accounts or passwords.

-B. When necessary for enforcing this Code, University policies or regulations, or public law, and when cause exists, authorized University personnel may access an
+B. When necessary for enforcing University policies or regulations, or state or federal law, or when cause exists, authorized University personnel may access an

-D. Electronic data and records will be released to appropriate authorities with authorization through a subpoena, warrant or other legal directive and may be
+D. Electronic data and records will be released to appropriate authorities with authorization through a subpoena, warrant, or other legal directive and may be

 IV.
 Electronic Communications